-Losing His Job Helped Dave Dalton Build a Community for Creatives
+Losing His 9-to-5 Job Inspired Dave Dalton to Build a Community for Creatives

 Dave Dalton had to reinvent himself a few times.
 He was a blacksmith, but a junior apprentice burned the forge to the ground.
 He built and modified robots for a custom shutters business, but the company was forced to liquidate.